Really-Simple-Plugins/complianz-gdpr/readme.txt

 Complianz is a GDPR/CCPA Cookie Consent plugin that supports GDPR, DSGVO, CCPA and PIPEDA with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.

 == Features ==
-* Configure a Cookie Notice for your specific region: European Union, United Kingdom, United States, Australia or Canada.
+* Configure a Cookie Notice for your specific region: European Union, United Kingdom, United States, Australia, South Africa or Canada.
 Or use one Cookie Notice worldwide.
-* Configure specific cookie consent per subregion, for example: European Union + DSGVO or USA + CCPA.
+* Configure specific cookie consent per subregion, for example: European Union + DSGVO/CNIL or USA + CCPA.
 * Cookie Consent and Conditional Cookie Notice with Custom CSS and Customizable Templates.
 * Banner Templates include: GDPR-friendly Cookie Wall - Accept/Dismiss - Category Based Consent
 * Banner Templates CA/US/AU also include; Dismiss on scroll, time on page or both.